How to Sell More Art at Shows | Part Two

 Other shows put the art first.
 They offer more decorum and respect for you as an artist and art exhibitor.
 Whatever the case, you need to be prepared to give those whose attention you draw an experience.

 It doesn’t have to be over the top.
 Your art can be the experience if you display it well and make your booth visitors comfortable and welcome.
 If you can add a bit of excitement in some way, you are closer to winning the battle.

 It could be a dramatic display of your masterpiece.
 Perhaps an overall booth design that is unique and inviting.
 Your imagination is all that limits what you can do to create an experience unforgettable for show attendees.

 Start paying attention to other exhibitors.
 What’s going on in the ones that always seem crowded?
 How can you adapt what you see there to make your booth experience more happening?

 Don’t be afraid to creatively borrow ideas from retail stores, websites, or other vendors.
-Use, modify, and incorporate anything that arrests your attention wherever you find the inspiration.
+Use, modify and incorporate anything that arrests your attention wherever you find the inspiration.
 You don’t have to settle for being just another artist in a booth with art on display.
 Kick ass!
 You got this!

 I talk extensively about personal branding and self-promotion in my Guerrilla Marketing for Artists book.
-Together, they make one of the steps in my 8-Steps to Art Marketing Mastery Workshop.
+Together, they make one of the steps in my Art Marketing Mastery Workshop.
 Work at branding your booth display, and, if appropriate, how you interact with visitors to your booth.